llnl/benchpark/docs/add-an-experiment.rst

 your benchmark defines problem size (either per-process or a global/total problem size that is divided among the processes in the application).
 For an example of a "per-process problem size" benchmark see the ``amg2023/experiment.py``, and for "total problem size" see the ``kripke/experiment.py``.
-HPL uses a total problem size.
+For our use-case, HPL requires a total problem size.

+Notice that we define separate sets of experiment variables for the ``exec_mode=test`` and ``exec_mode=perf`` cases.
+The difference between the variable definitions in these cases depends on if you want to perform a test execution (small amount of resources and problem difficulty) or a performance execution (relatively larger resource allocation and problem difficulty).
+The only mode that is required to define is ``exec_mode=test`` by default.

 .. code::